Drogön Chögyal Phagpa: Development of the Phagpa script

 Kublai Khan commissioned Chögyal Phagpa to design a new writing system to unify the writing of the multilingual Yuan China.
 Phagpa modified the Tibetan alphabet to create his ʼPhags pa script, which was completed in 1269.
 Kublai Khan decided to use the ʼPhags-pa script as the official writing system of the empire, including when he became Emperor of China in 1271, instead of Chinese characters or the Old Uyghur alphabet formerly used for Mongolian.
 However, he encountered major resistances and difficulties when trying to promote this script and never achieved his original goal.
-As a result, only a small amount of texts were written in this script, and the majority (including most official documents) were still written in Chinese ideograms or the Uyghur alphabet.
+As a result, only a small number of texts were written in this script, and the majority (including most official documents) were still written in Chinese ideograms or the Uyghur alphabet.
 The script fell into disuse after the collapse of the Yuan in 1368.
 The script was used for about a century and is thought to have influenced the development of Hangul.

 Phagpa's diaries for 1271 mention a foreign friend of Kublai Khan, who was quite possibly one of the elder Polos or even Marco Polo, although, unfortunately, no name is given.